What is the United Way of Central Louisiana?

 About 15 cents on the dollar, though it can vary slightly from year to year, depending on the amount raised.
 These are our management and general costs plus our costs for fundraising.
 In other words, about 85 cents of every dollar goes to actual services and programs.
 That's money that wouldn't be available to local agencies if not for the United Way fundraising drive.

-I heard that United Way funds abortions.
+I heard that United Way funds abortions or Planned Parenthood.
 Is that true?

 No. We never have, a few rumors to the contrary.
-In fact, employees of the Catholic Diocese of Alexandria have supported our United Way for many years, and Bishop Ronald Herzog served for six years on our Board.
+In fact, employees of the Catholic Diocese of Alexandria have supported our United Way for many years, and Bishop Ronald Herzog served for six years on our Board of Directors.
+We ONLY fund organizations in Central Louisiana, and there is no Planned Parenthood here.
+Our funds are not sent to other communities, and the United Way Worldwide (our trade association) does not fund any organizations, anywhere, except for occasional grants to local United Ways for disaster response.
+There are approximately 1,100 local United Ways around the United States; every one chooses what to fund in its community.